joeyorofino/bf528test/_guides/basic_git.md

 files that have changes that have not been recorded since the last commit.
 A git add command would stage these files to be committed.

+`git add _guides/basic_git.md` would stage the basic git guide to be committed.
+`git add _guides/conda_guide.md` would stage the conda guide to be committed.
+`git add _guides/troubleshooting_issues.md` would stage the troubleshooting issues guide to be committed.

+Although you can use `git add <file>` to stage individual files, you can also use `git add .` to stage all files in the current directory.
+Use this with caution as it may stage files you may not have intended.

 ![git_add]({{ site.baseurl }}/assets/images/git_add.png)